conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 Now it is just a matter of activating the desired hooks:

 ```
-$ conan config set hooks.conanio/hooks/attribute_checker
+$ conan config set hooks.conan-io/hooks/attribute_checker
-$ conan config set hooks.conanio/hooks/binary-linter
+$ conan config set hooks.conan-io/hooks/binary_linter
 ...
 ```

-### Attribute checker
+### Attribute Checker

 This was the first hook created as an example and is now extracted in this repository.
 It is a small example to learn how to write a first hook.

 ```
 $ conan export . user/channel
-[HOOK - conanio/hooks/attribute_checker.py] pre_export(): WARN: Conanfile doesn't have 'url'.
+[HOOK - conan-io/hooks/attribute_checker.py] pre_export(): WARN: Conanfile doesn't have 'url'.
 It is recommended to add it as attribute
-[HOOK - conanio/hooks/attribute_checker.py] pre_export(): WARN: Conanfile doesn't have 'license'.
+[HOOK - conan-io/hooks/attribute_checker.py] pre_export(): WARN: Conanfile doesn't have 'license'.
 It is recommended to add it as attribute
 ```

 See hook documentation: https://github.com/conan-io/hooks#attribute-checker